cjFresh/BESFREND/readme.md

 <h4>Technical Details</h4>
 <p>
 B.E.S.F.R.E.N.D. is written on PHP, specifically using the Laravel framework.
+The front-end framework used on this project is Bootstrap 4.
 </p>

 <h4>Notes</h4>